 Expression Symbol Status

 Concatenation {} Supported

 Replication {{}} Supported

 Arithmetic +, -, , Supported

 Division / Supported only if the second operand is a power of 2, or both operands are constant.

 Modulus % Supported only if second operand is a power of 2.

-Addition + Supported

-Subtraction - Supported

-Multiplication Supported

-Power Supported:

-Both operands are constants, with the second operand being non-negative.

-• If the first operand is a 2, then the second operand can be a variable.

-Vivado synthesis does not support the real data type.
-Any combination of operands that results in a real type causes an error.

-The values X (unknown) and Z (high impedance) are not allowed.

 Table 7-9: Supported Expressions (Cont'd)